PrestaShop/ps-project-metrics/README.md

 # To collect pull request review comments statistics ; run once a day
 php bin/console ps:pr-review-comment-stats:compute

+# To delete old pull request review comments ; run once a day
+php bin/console ps:pr-review-comment:delete-old
 ```

-Each command can be triggered as dry-run (does not persist data) or not.
+Most commands can be triggered as dry-run (does not persist data) or not.
 Default is dry-run enabled, so in order to
 persist the data you need to add `--dry-run=false`:

 ```